-The DRMAA_ERRNO_SUCCESS code clearly does not need to be represented as an exception.
-This specification introduces two new exceptions which have no error code correlatives.
+In comparison to [DRMAA10], this specification introduces two new error conditions.
 The InvalidJobTemplateException is used to indicate that the job template instance currently being used is not valid.
 This may be, for example, because it has already been deleted via Session::deleteJobTemplate().
 The UnsupportedAttributeException is used to indicate that for the current DRMAA implementation the accessed attribute of a job template is unsupported.

-10.3 Correlation of DRMAA and OO job template attributes
+10.3 Correlation of JobTemplate attributes and attribute name strings